vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/provisionprereqs.rst

              ip link show

     In the event of a mismatch, edit the file ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using the vi editor.

 * When discovering nodes via mapping files, all cluster nodes should be set up in PXE mode before running the playbooks.

 .. note::

-    * After the cluster has been deployed, changing the OIM is not supported.
-If you need to change the OIM, you must redeploy the entire cluster.
+    * After the cluster has been configured and deployed, changing the OIM node is not supported.
+If you need to change the OIM node, you must redeploy the entire cluster.

     * For servers with an existing OS being discovered via BMC, ensure that the first PXE device on target nodes should be the designated active NIC for PXE booting.